Ramen-Naruto/FARE-Model-w-Sponge-Terrain/FORMULATION.md

 ## Spatial Implementation

 ### Horizontal Pseudo-spectral Fourier Galerkin with 3/2 dealiasing
 Horizontal derivatives are computed in spectral space, where $k$ is the wavenumber.
-Because the FFT is a linear transform, applying it horizontally won't affect the linear operators in the vertical direction.

 $$
 \begin{align}